George Hillmer

-George Hillmer (December 5, 1866 – January 20, 1935) was an Ontario merchant and political figure.
+George Hillmer (1866 – 1935) was an Ontario merchant and political figure.
 He represented Halton in the Legislative Assembly of Ontario from 1923 to 1929 as a Conservative member.

-He was born in Oakville, Ontario, the son of Edward Hillmer and Jean Titherington.
+He was born on December 5, 1866, in Oakville, Canada West the son of Edward Hillmer and Jean Titherington.
 Hillmer originally operated a delivery service and livery stable but later became the proprietor of a Ford agency.
 In 1894, he married Pauline Bradbury.
 Hillmer was a member of the town council for Oakville, serving as mayor from 1910 to 1912 and serving eight years as reeve.
 He defeated Ernest Charles Drury to win a seat in the provincial assembly in 1923.
 Hillmer was a Master Mason.

+He died on January 30, 1935.